msgoat/cxp-dox-home/docs/serverless/index.md

 It is difficult to replicate the serverless environment in order to see how code will actually perform once deployed.
 Debugging is more complicated because developers do not have visibility into backend processes, and because the application is broken up into separate, smaller functions.
-The Cloudflare Workers Playground is a sandbox that helps reduce friction in testing and debugging.

 ### Introduces new security concerns

-When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for applications that handle personal or sensitive data.
+When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for applications that process and store personal or sensitive data.

 Because companies are not assigned their own discrete physical servers, serverless providers will often be running code from several of their customers on a single server at any given time.
 This issue of sharing machinery with other parties is known as 'multitenancy' – think of several companies trying to lease and work in a single office at the same time.
 Multitenancy can affect application performance and, if the multi-tenant servers are not configured properly, could result in data exposure.
 Multitenancy has little to no impact for networks that sandbox functions correctly and have powerful enough infrastructure.

-For instance, Cloudflare runs a 15-Tbps network with enough excess capacity to mitigate service degradation, and all serverless functions hosted by Cloudflare run in their own sandbox (via the Chrome V8 engine).
+As of the time of this writing, confidential computing is not supported by any available serverless platform.

 ### Not built for long-running processes